h04x/lywsd03mmc-prom-expo/README.md

 ## Requirements

-`Bluez` used on linux box, it must be installed
+`Bluez` used on linux box, it must be installed on host machine

 ## Building